LassNajmuldeen/LassNajmuldeen/README.md

 **About Me**

 Hi, I’m Lass!
 I’m pursuing a Bachelor’s in computer science specializing in applied AI and a minor in mathematics at Mälardalen University.
-My biggest passion is for reinforcement learning, and I hope to do a PhD and research in that in the future, but I love all things ML and SWE.
+My biggest passion is for geometric deep learning and reinforcement learning, and I hope to do a PhD and research in that in the future, but I love all things ML and SWE.
 I made this GitHub to showcase some of the projects I build and what I am working and what I contribute to.

 **Technical Skills**